csernac0/ml_pipeline/README.md

         kaggle_username=your_username
         kaggle_key=your_key
         ```
-4. Accept the competition rules so we can use the API to download files.
+4. Accept the competition rules so we can download files trhouhout Kaggle API.